Amazon takes on AMD, Intel with powerful Arm-based Graviton3 CPU

 Graviton3: What do we know?

-Well, AWS said that it is 25% faster than the Graviton2 with 2x floating point performances and 3x improvements in machine-learning workloads.
-Power consumption will be 60% lower although not much is known about the exact parameters.
+Well, AWS says the new edition is 25% faster than the Graviton2, with 2x floating point performances and 3x improvements in machine-learning workloads.
+Power consumption will be 60% lower - although not much is known about the exact parameters.

 They will run on DDR5 memory which should deliver a 50% increase in memory bandwidth.
 We don't know the core count, the architecture used or the core clock speed.